 After realizing we didn’t have time to grab a bite to eat before boarding, we just thought we would buy something from the train’s food cart or vending machine.
 No-go.
 After scouring the train and asking the train conductor in broken Japanese, I found out we were out of luck and would go hungry for the remainder of our journey.
 We resorted to hopping off the train during our one-minute stops and rushing to the platform vending machines.
 Not ideal.

 You can eat on the trains (make sure to take ALL your trash off with you), but you’ll have to board with your food from the convenience store.
 Or grab something to eat before your journey if it’s long.
 Because I love to eat, this is one of the top things I wish I had known before going to Japan.

 Japan is a Country of Rules and Norms

 I have to mention in these Japan travel tips to respect the rules.
 Japan has a rigorous cultural society, and we aren’t used to many ways of life as outsiders.
 There are many unsaid “rules” to try and follow, even as a gaijin (Japanese for foreigner).
 It is derived from the words “gai” (outside) and “jin” (person).

 I put rules in quotations because, while they are often not laws or set rules, respecting all social norms and customs is advisable.

 Things I always notice as soon as I am in Japan are:

 - Be on time.
 It is very disrespectful to be late in Japan.

-- On an escalator, there is a side for walking and a side of standing.
-This is the same in many other places, but in Japan, it is socially enforced.
+- On an escalator, there is a side for walking and a side for standing.
+This is the same in many other places but is socially enforced in Japan.

 - Don’t hesitate to bow.
 Men bow with their hands to their sides.
 Women bow with their hands together in front.